 Permanent contraception by laparoscopy

-Laparoscopic permanent contraception (tubal ligation) is commonly done.
+Laparoscopic tubal sterilization is commonly done.
 This procedure is done in an operating room.
 After women are given a general anesthetic, doctors make small incisions just below the navel.
 Doctors then insert a thin viewing tube (laparoscope Laparoscopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more ) through an incision and work through the laparoscope to remove, disrupt, and/or seal off the fallopian tubes by doing one of the following: